Coming 28 November 2017

 For Mary, Cameron has become the man whose every smile has the power to bring her to her knees.
 But he is as duty-bound as she is, and responsibility calls him back to Sutherland, where she fears he will stay, forgetting her and all they’ve shared.
 With another powerful clan’s interests at stake, Cameron’s return sets events in motion that will have life-changing consequences for the woman he can’t forget.

-That evening, Mary asked a serving girl to take Cameron’s supper tray to his chamber.
+Mary asked Janie to take Cameron’s meal to his chamber.
 She couldn’t face him again.
 Not yet.
 Not with what, to her, felt like a betrayal hanging between them.
-The fact that her father was forcing her to do it made little difference.
-In Mary’s heart, she knew the right thing to do was stay with Cameron.
+The fact that her father forced her to leave made little difference.
+In Mary’s heart, she wanted to remain behind with Cameron and knew staying with him was the right thing to do.
 But her head argued for the duty she owed her father and laird.

-She had just finished her own meal in the great hall with some of the clan, when the serving girl came running back and stopped below where she sat on the raised dais.
+She had just finished her own meal in the great hall with some of the clan, when Janie came running back and stopped below where she sat on the raised dais.

 “He’s acting tetched again, milady.
 I think ye need to come.”

-Mary stood immediately and joined the girl in hurrying out of the hall.
+Mary jumped to her feet and hurried after Janie across the hall, past the concerned gazes of the people there.
+They all knew about Cameron, through few had met him yet.
 “Fetch the healer,” she ordered when they reached the stairs.
-“Then bring cold water and some cloths.
+“Then bring cold water and cloths.
 I’ll go on up.”

 “Apology accepted.”
-She pulled the covers aside and untied his shirt.
-It was already wet and clammy with his sweat.
+She pulled the covers aside.
+His shirt was already wet and clammy with his sweat.
 What had happened between earlier today and now?
 “Cameron, let me pull up yer shirt.
 I need to see yer wound.”

 Mary stepped aside to let the healer examine the wound.
-“I’ll take those,” Mary told the serving girl, who waited by the door with the water and cloths she’d asked for earlier.
-“Fetch some watered ale, too,” Mary saw the concern written in the girl’s wide-eyed expression and cocked her head.
+“I’ll take those,” Mary told the Janie, who waited by the door with the water and cloths she’d asked for earlier.
+“I need ye to fetch some watered ale, too,” Mary saw the concern written in the girl’s wide-eyed expression and cocked her head.

-“He’ll no’ die, will he?” the servant asked softly.
+“He’ll no’ die, will he?”
+Janie asked softly.
 “I like him.
 I wouldna want him to die.”

 “He willna die, nay.
 We dinna want him to, either.”
-Mary gave her a reassuring smile and sent her on her way.
+Mary gave her a reassuring smile and sent her on her way, then set what the lass had brought on the table by Cameron’s bed.

 “So ’tis the blood fever again?”